aksherap1/aksherap/README.md

 # OPEN TO OPPURTUNITIES IN

-I am looking for electrical engineering internships where I can get hands on experience to anything from circuits, senosrs, to maybe even building robots
+I am seeking electrical engineering internships that emphasize hands-on system design and implementation, while remaining open to exploring a wide range of electrical engineering applications.

 # CONTACT
 • Linkedln: https://www.linkedin.com/in/akshera-paladhi/